 - 21.1.
-The winner of the 2021 Concacaf Gold Cup will be presented with the Championship Trophy (hereinafter: The Trophy) The winning team will be provided with the Trophy during a ceremony immediately following the final whistle. - 21.2.
-Forty (40) medals will be presented to the top two teams in the Concacaf Gold Cup, i.e. gold medals to the winners and silver medals to the runners-up. - 21.3.
-Medals will be presented to each of the officials who officiate at the final. - 21.4.
-A fair play contest will be held during the Concacaf Gold Cup, for which Concacaf will draw up special regulations.
-Concacaf shall determine the ranking at the end of the Championship. - 21.5.
-At the conclusion of The Competition, the following special awards will be presented:
+The winner of the 2023 Concacaf Gold Cup will be presented with the Championship Trophy (hereinafter: The Trophy) The winning team will be provided with The Trophy during a ceremony immediately following the final whistle. - 21.2.
+Forty (40) medals will be presented to each of the top teams in the Concacaf Gold Cup, i.e., gold medals to the winners, silver medals to the runners-up. - 21.3.
+Medals will be presented to each of the officials who officiate at the play- off final. - 21.4.
+A fair play contest will be held during The Competition, for which Concacaf will draw up special regulations.
+Concacaf shall determine the ranking at the end of the Championship.

+21.5.
+At the conclusion of the Championship, the following special awards will be presented: